-Even though it is a rather small island, Phu Quoc offers a wide variety of potential activities to choose from, below some inspiration to have in mind when planning your trip here.
+Even though it is a rather small island, Phu Quoc offers a wide variety of potential activities and things to do to choose from, below some inspiration to have in mind when planning your trip here.

-- Pearl farming – we had only a less than an hour stop here, but it was quite enough to see how pearls grow and are being collected, and a well for buying some lovely souvenirs and gifts.
+Pearl farming – we had only a less than an hour stop here, but it was quite enough to see how pearls grow and are being collected, and a well for buying some lovely souvenirs and gifts.
+Book your tour here!

 Once we finished the tour of the animals, we changed into our bathing suits and headed to the amusement park.
 Once again, also this local attraction is not very crowded, offering the possibility of having some fun times without being bothered by crowds of other people and without having to wait at each water slide or any other rides.

 If you decide to visit, are in mind that you will pay a single ticket for all the water slides and the amusement park side, while you will have unlimited rides.
 Also, you just need to pay attention and be careful, since safety is maybe perceived differently in Vietnam than in your local country.

 The island is also known as the Pepper Island because here 4 different types of pepper (black, white, red, and green) are grown and you will have the possibility of tasting them all in the local dishes.